Chicago-Area Albums of the Mid 60s to Early 1970s

 better "Things I'd Like to Say" which has some decent

 rhythm playing).
-These guys sound like they really want to be the
+These guys sound like they really want to be The

 strong vocal harmonies or even use them often ("Girl Unsigned"